ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 ### Using distributions provided by your linux distribution

-Many Linux distributions will continue to provide OpenJDK binaries for theirs distributions through their package managers including and not limited to Debian, Ubuntu, CentOs, Fedora, Alpine, ...
+Many Linux distributions will continue to provide OpenJDK binaries for their distributions through their package managers including and not limited to Debian, Ubuntu, CentOS, Fedora, Alpine, ...

 ## Java Desktop, Java Web Start and JavaFX